alper-guven/create-redis-key/README.md

   - Check [TSD](https://www.npmjs.com/package/tsd) package to see how you can test types.
 - **Write tests for your new feature.**
   - I won't accept any PR without additional tests.
-  - I won't accept any PR if I can't past existing tests.
+  - I won't accept any PR if it can't pass existing tests.

 ## Authors